Zeyu-Li/rref/README.md

 This project is a rref calculator.
 Modify the matrices and this program will calculate the rref if there exist a rref

-The main cpp file require you to hard code the numbers in matrices into the int structures a and b
+The main_hard cpp file require you to hard code the numbers in matrices into the int structures a and b

+On the other hand, the main is a console application that can be run

 Also included is a main.h file that does nothing